TractorData.com - information on all makes and models of tractors

 Tractor serial numbers

-How to read the serial number list:
+How to read a tractor serial number list:

 Tractor serial number lists nearly always show the first tractor built in each year.
 The other tractors for that year will have successively higher numbers.
 Your serial number should lie between two of the stated numbers.